Against Thee Only Have I Sinnd I Own It – Hymn Lyric

 Oh haste Thou, my Defence, be now beside me!

-Now on a plainer path His hand shall guide me,
+Now on a plainer His hand shall guide me,

 Meaning of Against Thee Only Have I Sinnd I Own It